ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
 * The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the IVSM for that BPI Subject
-* The lock commitment of an initial joint state contribution provided by the invoking BPI Subject matches the lock commitment of one of the initial joint state contributions of the target IVSM.
+* The lock commitment of an initial joint state contribution provided by the invoking BPI Subject matches the lock commitment of one of the initial joint state contributions of the target IVSM

 #### **[R191]**
 For the purpose of BPI Interoperability, a valid "Verify Lock Commitment State" operation which a BPI invokes MUST return from the CCSM underlying the target IVSM a value of true or false.